Disorder-enhanced effective masses and deviations from Matthiessen's rule in PdCoO$_2$ thin films: Discussion

-where $m$ is the mass, $n$ is the carrier density, $T$ is the temperature and $\lambda_{tr}$ is the transport coupling constant, which differs from the intrinsic value by the $(1-\textrm{cos}\theta)$ forward scattering suppression factor \cite{Grimvall1976}.
-However, the mass enhancement due to electron-phonon coupling $m^* \sim (1+\lambda)$ is usually small since for noble metals $\lambda \sim 0.1$ \cite{Lin2008}, but can become enhanced $\lambda \sim 1 - 3$ for heavy elements like Pb, Bi or Ga \cite{Grimvall1976}.
-Yet, as found by \citeauthor{Takatsu2007} and \citeauthor{Hicks2012}, the electron-phonon couplings $\lambda < 0.05$, which is much less than other noble metals.
+The most basic mechanism for an effective mass arising from the electron-phonon coupling has been explored in the Eliashberg-McMillan theory, where the electron-phonon coupling constant $\lambda = 2 \int_0^{\infty} \frac{d\omega}{\omega} \alpha(\omega)^2F(\omega)$ is related to the Eliashberg-McMillan function $\alpha(\omega)$ and the phonon density of states $F(\omega)$.
+In the simplest picture, one can relate the electron-phonon coupling constant to the dc resistivity at high temperatures via $\rho = (2\pi m k_B/ne^2 \hbar) \,\lambda_{tr} \,T$, where $m$ is the mass, $n$ is the carrier density, $T$ is the temperature and $\lambda_{tr}$ is the transport coupling constant, which differs from the intrinsic value by the $(1-\textrm{cos}\theta)$ forward scattering suppression factor \cite{grimvall_electron-phonon_1976}.
+However, the mass enhancement due to electron-phonon coupling $m^* \sim (1+\lambda)$ is usually small since for noble metals $\lambda \sim 0.1$ \cite{lin_electron-phonon_2008}, but can become enhanced $\lambda \sim 1 - 3$ for heavy elements like Pb, Bi or Ga \cite{grimvall_electron-phonon_1976}.
+Yet, in single crystals of PdCoO$_2$ the electron-phonon couplings is $\lambda < 0.05$, much less than other noble metals \cite{takatsu_roles_2007,hicks_quantum_2012}.
 While the relative difference of the slope of the resistivity at high temperatures is small between films, it is unlikely that the slope of the resistivity (and hence coupling constant) can increase by 50\% going from a bulk sample to a thin film without major changes in the underlying scattering mechanism as seen in our THz scattering rate.
-Hence, a disorder dependent change in the intrinsic electron-phonon coupling constant $\lambda$ is cannot be the primary explanation for the observations of DMR in the resistivity in Fig.~\ref{DCResistivity}(c) and the enhanced effective mass in Fig.~\ref{effective mass}. \\
+Hence, a disorder dependent change in the intrinsic electron-phonon coupling constant $\lambda$ is cannot be the primary explanation for the observations of DMR in the resistivity in Fig.~\ref{DCResistivity}(c) and the enhanced effective mass in Fig.~\ref{effective mass}.

 Other experimental work have found evidence for DMR and disorder-enhanced behavior beyond simple electron-phonon interactions.
-In recent work on epitaxial films of Cu, the electron-phonon coupling was found to increase for more disordered films and exhibited a temperature dependent DMR $\Delta\rho(T)$ that increases with disorder \cite{Timalsina2013}.
+In recent work on epitaxial films of Cu, the electron-phonon coupling was found to increase for more disordered films and exhibited a temperature dependent DMR $\Delta\rho(T)$ that increases with disorder \cite{timalsina_evidence_2013}.
 By combining dc resistivity and optical pump probe experiments, the slope of the resistivity at high temperatures, proportional to the electron-phonon coupling $\lambda$, was found to increase with decreasing film thickness.